Enumeration of graphs with a heavy-tailed degree sequence: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:general}}

 \lab{sec:mainproof}

-Recall that we assumed that $d_1\ge d_2\ge\cdots \ge d_n$.
-Recall also that $\Phi$ denotes the set of pairings with degree sequence ${\bf d}$.
+As we assume all $d_i$ are at least 1, we may assume without loss of generality that $d_1\ge \cdots \ge d_n \ge 1$.
+Recall that $\Phi$ denotes the set of pairings with degree sequence ${\bf d}$.
 Let $\P\in\Phi$.
 We often refer to the multigraph corresponding to $\P$ as if it were the same as $\P$, and hence we sometimes call the bins in $\P$ vertices, and treat the pairs in $\P$ as edges.
 For two (possibly equal) vertices $u$ and $v$, we say that $uv$ is a {\em multiple edge}, of multiplicity $i$, if there are $i\ge 2$ pairs with end-vertices $u$ and $v$.
 A {\em single} edge is an edge that is not (part of) a multiple edge, and a {\em loop} has both ends at the same vertex.

 Let ${\nat}_{\ge k}$ denote the set of integers at least $k$.
 In this paper, we use matrices whose entries are not just numbers, but can be $\bit$ as well.
 Define $\M $ to be the set of $n\times n$ symmetric matrices ${\bf M}=(m_{i,j})$ for which $m_{i,j}\in\{\bit\}\cup {\nat}_{\ge 2}$ if $i<j$ and $m_{i,j}\in {\nat}_{\ge 0}$ if $i=j$.